fabrice-rossi/mixvlmc/tests/testthat/_snaps/ctx_tree_draw.md

-# draw obeys its contract for default ascii output
+# draw obeys its contract for default text output

     *
     +-- 0